percelafonacier2005-alt/CCM101-pfonacier/Laboratory-04-Cloud-Native-Engineer/docker-deployment.md

 docker ps
 ```

-This command showed me the Nginx container while it was running.
+This command showed the running Nginx container named `nginx-server`.

 ### Stop the Container